shams-nahid/My-Daily-AWS-Study/public/AWS Fundamentals/02 IAM.md

 - Delete the root user access keys
 - Create roles and IAM policies with least permissions
 - Use groups for users and assign roles
+- If the new policy does not work, we can revert back to the old policy by selecting the previous version